elec548/elec548.github.io/Assignments/hw6.md

     using just your prior distribution and using both the prior distribution and the observations of neural activity.
 What is the maximum _a posteriori_ position of the rat?

+4. _Using a particle filter (30 pts)_
+   Load up the Jupyter notebook [ParticleFilter.ipynb](ParticleFilter.ipynb).
+This notebook implements a particle filter tracker for simulated neural activity from the rodent hippocampus.
+Neurons in this area have receptive fields for locations in space that are approximately Gaussian.
+Because this shape is non-linear (and non-monotonic) in the space axis, the standard Kalman filter will perform very poorly.
+However, the notebook implementation is for Gaussian observations.

+   **a.** Change the observations to be Poisson by changing how each neuron's simulated data is generated (in cell 6) and the conditional probability of $$ p(observation | z_t) $$ to be Poisson (in cell 10).
+(Hint - you might find `np.random.poisson` and `scipy.stats.poisson.logpmf` useful.)
+How does the mean square error differ when you make this change from Gaussian to Poisson?
+Is this what you expected?
+How could you change the Gaussian model to reduce its MSE?

+   **b.** Experiment with the number of neurons and the maximum firing rates.
+How does the error change if the number of neurons decreases or increases by a factor of 2?
+How does the error change if the maximum firing rate decreases or increases by a factor of 2?

+   **c.** Experiment with the number of particles.
+How does the error change if the number of particles used for simulation changes by a factor of 10 (i.e., 10, 100, or 1000)?

+   **d.** Experiment with the state dynamics model.
+What happens to the error if the standard deviation of the "innovation" (the noise term added to the state at each time step) increases or decreases by a factor of 2?